-This post won’t be a detailed step-by-step where to go to guide.
-Unlike other cities in the world, Fes is not a place to have a detailed itinerary for.
+This post won’t be a detailed step-by-step where to go-to guide.
+Unlike other cities in the world, Fes is not a place you should prepare a detailed itinerary for.

 Why is that?

 Because Fes is one giant human maze!
 No joke here, I’ve never seen anything like the Fes’s Medina (Medina meaning old part of town).
-Also known as Fes el-Bali, it’s one of the most authentic Arabian experience you can find on the globe.
-The
+Also known as Fes el-Bali, it’s one of the most authentic Arabian experiences you can find on the globe.
+The Medina is composed of small winding alleys with various little shops grouped into different souks (another thing Morocco is famous for).
+The wood souk, leather souk, tech souk, etc…

 So how is this Two Days in Fes guide gonna work?